GateNLP/food-sustainability/data-preparation/README.md

 the original in the field `<header>_raw`.
 And for those fields we don't need to modify they just end up as `<header>`.

+## Other things we should do

+1. remove amounts (if possible) from the ingredients list

+2. keep only the number in the serves column.
+Also why is this a list?